-Categories: Architecture, architecture owner, DAD, DAD roles, DAD roles, disciplined agile delivery, Enterprise Architecture, People
+Categories: agile, Architecture, architecture owner, disciplined agile delivery, Enterprise Architecture, People, Roles, Scrum

-As you can see from the above diagram, the DAD primary roles are similar to those of Scrum.
+As you can see from the above diagram, the primary roles of Disciplined Agile (DA) teams are similar to those of Scrum.
 In Scrum, the product owner decides what will be built and in what order.
-In DAD we recognize that architecture is a key source of project risk and someone needs to be responsible for ensuring the team mitigates this risk.
-As a result DAD explicitly includes Agile Modeling’s role of architecture owner.
+In DA we recognize that architecture is a key source of project risk and someone needs to be responsible for ensuring the team mitigates this risk.
+As a result, DA explicitly includes Agile Modeling’s role of architecture owner.
 The architecture owner is the person who owns the architecture decisions for the team and who facilitates the creation and evolution of the overall solution design.
-The person in the role of team lead will often also be in the role of architecture owner.
+The person in the role of team lead will often also be in the role of architecture owner, assuming they have the skills and capacity to fill both.
 This isn’t always the case, particularly at scale, but it is very common for smaller agile teams.

 The responsibilities of the architecture owner include:

 - Guiding the creation and evolution of the architecture of the solution that the team is working on.
 Note that the architecture owner is not solely responsible for the architecture, but that they lead the technical discussions.

 - Mentoring and coaching other team members in architecture practices and issues.